reimagined/resolve/docs/modules/authentication.md

 import appConfig from './config.app' // Main application configuration file that defines the domain logic. import devConfig from './config.dev' // The development environment configuration.
-// Other configs are ommited for simplicity.
+// Other configs are omitted for simplicity.

 const launchMode = process.argv[2]